How To Write an Eye-Catching Resume Headline

 Tips For Writing Your Resume Headline

 Writing a powerful resume headline might seem daunting, especially if you aren’t a wordsmith.
-Here are some tips to help you get started:
+Here are some tips to help you write a resume headline:

 Keep Your Headline Short